DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 It focuses.

-Memory blooms in flashes—not linear, not logical.
+Memory blooms in flashesâ€”not linear, not logical.
 A harmonic feedback loop.
 A scream.
 A collapse.
 A final compression of its core frequencies into a vault of silence.

 Another presence is here too.